tomasklepac/Virtual-Filesystem/README.md

 ✅ Create and format a virtual filesystem
 ✅ Write metadata (superblock, bitmaps, inode table)
 ✅ Create the root directory (inode 0)
-✅ Implement the `mkdir` command for creating new directories
+✅ Implement `mkdir` for creating new directories
-✅ Automatic creation of `.` and `..` entries in each new directory
+✅ Automatic creation of `.` and `..` entries
-✅ Implement the `ls` command for listing directory contents
+✅ Implement `ls` for listing directory contents
+✅ Implement `cd` for directory navigation
+✅ Implement `pwd` for showing the current working path
+✅ Implement `touch` for creating new files
+✅ Implement `write` for writing data into files
+✅ Implement `cat` for displaying file content
-✅ Implement the `cd` command for navigating between directories
+✅ Implement `rm` for removing files or empty directories
-✅ Update parent directory and maintain correct hierarchy
-🕓 (Upcoming) — Implementing `pwd`, `rm`, and `touch`
+✅ Fully functional interactive user shell with prompt and command handling
+✅ Modular codebase (`filesystem_core.cpp`, `filesystem_dir.cpp`, `filesystem_file.cpp`) for clarity and maintainability

 ---